ppy-sb/Beatmapr/README.md

-#Beatmapr

 **Beatmapr** is a web-based tool that fetches a user's relax scores from the Akatsuki API and matches them against official bancho beatmap packs.
-It visualizes your progress toward full pack completion with a sleek, interactive UI.
+It visualizes your progress toward full pack completion.

 ---